telerik/kendo-ui-core/docs/api/javascript/data/pivotdatasource.md

 ### rows.name `String`

-The hierarchal name of the rows
+The hierarchical name of the rows

 #### Example - set the rows name